near/bos-web-engine/packages/wallet-selector-control/README.md

 # BWE Wallet Selector Control

 This package provides a convenient UI to show the currently signed in wallet (or allow a user to sign in).
-This component allows you to remain in control of initializing wallet selector and the sign in modal - you'll just pass those references through to the component.
+It also provides a convenient way to initialize the wallet selector and access that instance via a provider and hook.

 ## Usage

-An example of using `<WalletSelectorControl />` inside your Next JS `_app.tsx` file:
+An example of using `<WalletSelectorProvider />` and `<WalletSelectorControl />` inside your Next JS `_app.tsx` file:

 ```tsx
 import '@bos-web-engine/ui/reset.css';